mabunday/article-image-caption-scraper/README.md

     * More analysis tools
     * Multi-processing with Dask

+### Included Data
+An example [Wall Street Journal](https://www.wsj.com/) dataset `example_data.csv` is provided.
+The data was collected from the [WSJ's Twitter account](https://twitter.com/WSJ) and is 140x2 with `handle` and `tweet` features.
+The dataset includes duplicates, invalid/null links, and a variety of article types which can all be dynamically processed by twitter-news-scraper.

 ### Requirements
 1. Download [ChromeDriver](http://chromedriver.chromium.org/downloads) and add path to it in _driver.py_
 3. Install requirements `pip install -r requirements.txt`